Photo by Erin Nelson Sweeney

 Little is a dynamic guard who will be leaned upon as well.
 Leython-George Williams is another player that Tyler Davis expects people to learn about this year as he emerges.

-Bakken and Couvillion are the team’s only two seniors.
-Trey Davis, Gray, Little, Wright, Lee, Williams, Hill McCluney, Maddox Brown, Porter Perry, Grant Siegel and Drew Johnson make up a large junior class.
+Bakken, Couvillion and Grant Siegel are the team’s seniors.
+Trey Davis, Gray, Little, Wright, Lee, Williams, Hill McCluney, Maddox Brown, Porter Perry and Drew Johnson make up a large junior class.
 JD Oliphant and John Stephenson are sophomores expected to have a role as well.

 “We have a lot of guys that are program guys, and they’re starting to learn and understand their role and the toughness that it takes to be a Mountain Brook basketball player.
 I’m excited to see what these guys look like,” Tyler Davis said.